 1 | INTRODUCTION

 The world’s oceans and their ecosystems are changing due to accumulating pressures such as climate change, extractive activities (fishing, mining etc), and pollution (litter, land runoff etc) (Coll et al., 2008; Cooley et al., 2022; Hoegh-Guldberg & Bruno, 2010; Jennings & Kaiser, 1998; Pauly et al., 2005).
 The over exploitation of a single species or degradation of a habitat can have dire consequence at the ecosystem level (Coll et al., 2008; Jackson et al., 2001; Pauly et al., 1998; Worm et al., 2006).
-The methods for managing and protecting the world’s oceans have also changed with the adoption of marine protected areas, sustainable fishing policies, improved and reduced land-based pollution and runoff.
-Many of these policy decisions are targeted to specific regions or fisheries.
+With the use of management strategies such as marine protected areas, improved and reduced land-based pollution and runoff […] many regional ecosystems have been able to improve in recent decades.
 For example, changes to fisheries management has led to Australian Orange Roughy stocks to recover and the fishery becoming sustainable (Doonan et al., 2015; Kloser et al., 2015), and marine protected areas in New Zealand and Australia have demonstrated increases in fish abundance and biodiversity (Allard et al., 2022; Edgar et al., 2014, 2017; Knott et al., 2021).

-Climate change adds another layer of complexity and uncertainty.
+Nevertheless, climate change adds a layer of complexity and uncertainty.
 Global ocean water temperatures are warming or cooling, pH is altering, CO2 sequestration is changing, ocean currents are shifting direction and intensity, and the timing and quantity of sea ice melt is changing and this is having ecosystem level impacts (Boyd et al., 2016; Constable et al., 2014; Johnson et al., 2011; Wassmann et al., 2011).
 The changing oceans are resulting in changes to species distributions and leading to biological invasions, and range extensions or contractions (Johnson et al., 2011; Schickele et al., 2021).
 The measure of climate velocity represents the speed and direction of range shift in a species distribution (Arafeh-Dalmau et al., 2021).
-Understanding how these pressures and climate influence a species or whole communities is important to aid adaptive management, monitoring programs, and identify areas that require protection or greater management to avoid further loss (Arafeh-Dalmau et al., 2021; Emblemsvåg et al., 2022).
+Understanding how these pressures [which pressures?
+Climate change?
+Or linking it back to fishing and pollution above?] and climate influence a species or whole communities is important to aid adaptive management, monitoring programs, and identify areas that require protection or greater management to avoid further loss (Arafeh-Dalmau et al., 2021; Emblemsvåg et al., 2022).

-The key to understanding these environmental processes and ecological change is to have suitable long-term data sets.
+The key to understanding and predicting ecological change is to have suitable long-term data sets.
 Oceanographic data has been collected over large spatial scales for decades (e.g. NOAA ref).
-However, long term (>10 years) biological monitoring or ecological datasets (i.e. species’ occurrence and abundance data), while integral for detecting ecological changes, are relatively rare.
-In the era of big data, increased computing capacity and innovative approaches to ecological modelling, researcher’s abilities to ask more complex questions and to model at larger spatial and temporal scales had become increasingly possible (Franklin et al., 2017; Tikhonov, Duan, et al., 2020).
-This includes working with whole species assemblage data across large spatial scales using joint species distribution models (Norberg et al., 2019; Ovaskainen et al., 2017; Tikhonov, Duan, et al., 2020).
-These modelling approaches allow ecologist to explore correlations across environmental gradients and produce full-coverage ecological maps for all species, species richness.
-Ecologist are also interested in using the same model for making future predictions under different scenarios (Evans, 2012).
+However, long term (>10 years) biological monitoring or ecological datasets (i.e. species’ occurrence and abundance data) are relatively rare.
+In the era of big data, increased computing capacity and innovative approaches to ecological modelling have made it possible for researchers to ask more complex questions and to model at larger spatial and temporal scales (Franklin et al., 2017; Tikhonov, Duan, et al., 2020).
+This includes working with whole species assemblage data across large spatial scales to develop joint species distribution models (Norberg et al., 2019; Ovaskainen et al., 2017; Tikhonov, Duan, et al., 2020).
+These modelling approaches allow ecologists to explore correlations across environmental gradients and produce full-coverage ecological maps for all species.
+This also allows researchers to make future predictions under different [climate change?] scenarios (Evans, 2012).